Alaska Lemon Law Attorney

 The manufacturer, usually through its dealer or repairing agent, makes any necessary repairs after the owner reports a defect or problem.
 But if the manufacturer, dealer, or repairing agent is unable to repair the defect or problem after a reasonable number of attempts, the manufacturer has a legal obligation to replace the vehicle or refund the purchase price of the vehicle.
 The purchaser gets to decide whether they want a replacement or refund.

 Alaska's lemon law presumes that you have given the manufacturer a reasonable chance to repair the vehicle if:

 - The manufacturer has tried and failed to repair your car at least three times; or

 - The total repair time for all the defects exceeds 30 business days (which need not be consecutive)

 If you have been sold a defective vehicle, it is important to act fast, as there are notice requirements and other time-sensitive legal formalities under the law.

 Contact Pace Law Offices for Lemon Law Legal Advice

 The legal team at Pace Law Offices can advise you further on your rights under state and federal lemon laws and pursue all available remedies on your behalf.
-Even if Alaska’s Lemon law does not apply, you might have other recourse.
+Even if Alaska's Lemon law does not apply, you might have other recourse.
 We have represented Alaskans throughout the State against all the major vehicle manufacturers.
-Contact us today at 907-222-4003 to speak with a lawyer and learn more about how we can help you.
+Contact us today online or by calling 907-222-4003 to speak with a lawyer and learn more about how we can help you.